future-proof-iot/RIOT/README.md

 ## H2020 Sparta D6.2 : Security-Enhanced IoT Operating System Software

-We showcase our showcase the output of our work in the context of D6.2 as open source implementations and integrated with mainstream RIOT, which we forked in this repository.
+We here showcase the output of our work in the context of D6.2 as open source implementations and integrated with mainstream RIOT, which we forked in this repository.
 The focus of this fork of RIOT (based on [Release 2020.10](https://github.com/RIOT-OS/RIOT/releases/tag/2020.10)) is to :